yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 ### QED

-While I don't mean to derive the anomalies, it is worth saying some things of where they come from.
+While I don't mean to derive the anomalies, it is worth saying some things about where they come from.
 Inevitably, the best place to start is QED (where we will unfortunately use Dirac spinors)

 $$ Z[A_\mu] = \int \mathcal D \Psi \mathcal D \bar \Psi e^{-S_{QED}[\Psi,\bar \Psi, A]} ~. $$
 There is a famous axial anomaly corresponding to